hikikones/trollstov/lazycard/README.md

 </div>

-`lazycard` is a TODO ...
+`lazycard` is a flashcard application for the terminal that helps you retain information using [spaced repetition][spaced_repetition].
+Cards you find difficult are reviewed more often, while cards you know well appear less frequently, helping you focus your study time where it matters most.

 ## 📌 Features

 - Write cards in a light markup
 - Add tags to your cards
 - Card scheduling using the [Free Spaced Repetition Scheduler][fsrs]
 - Image support (including animated) with [kitty graphics protocol][kitty_graphics_protocol]
+- Code blocks with syntax highlighting
+- Mathematics with [KaTeX][katex] rendered as images (TODO)

 ## 📜 Markup

 Cards are written in a custom lightweight markup language, inspired by both [Markdown](https://en.wikipedia.org/wiki/Markdown) and [Djot](https://djot.net/).
 It provides a small set of syntax for formatting text in the terminal.

+Use `---` to mark reveal points in a card.
+You can have as many as you like.
+During review, cards are revealed one section at a time until the entire card is visible.
+At that point, you simply answer yes or no based on whether you successfully recalled everything.

 The following table shows the entire syntax available.

 <table align="center">
 <tr>